-Dos Don'ts Before the Test Do provide supervised access to the test administration manual (TAM) prior to test administration.
-Follow state and district security protocols when handling secure materials.
+Dos Don'ts Before Do provide supervised access to the test administration Don't remove any test the manual (TAM) prior to test administration. materials from the school or Test Follow state and district security protocols when handling (designated area. secure materials.
 Do participate in training with the school test coordinator or designee.
 Do make sure you are aware of any school policies regarding bathroom emergencies, student sickness during the test, fire alarm procedures, etc. Do review the linguistic supports and/or accommodations permitted for the EL student receiving translation support.
-Do plan for test day: O Review the allowable accessibility supports.
-O Read and practice test directions in advance.
-O Practice and create script to read to students.
-Don't remove any test materials from the school or designated area.
-During the test 0 00 Do tell the student the ground rules of the test administration in the student's native language (including which parts of the test can and cannot be translated).
-Do interpret/translate all directions including example questions.
-Do emphasize words printed in boldface, italics, or capitals.
+Do plan for test day: • Review the allowable accessibility supports.
+Read and practice test directions in advance.
+D Practice and create script to read to students.
+Death also the astronomy to During Do tell the student the ground rules of the test Don't alert the student to the test administration in the student's native language (including his/her mistakes during which parts of the test can and cannot be translated). testing.
+Do interpret/translate all directions including example Don't prompt the student in questions. any way that would result in Do emphasize words printed in boldface, italics, or capitals. a better response.
 Do avoid voice inflection which may be seen as cueing.
-Don't alert the student to his/her mistakes during testing.
-Don't prompt the student in any way that would result in a better response.
 Don't influence the student's response in any way.
 Don't define terms for the student.
 This constitutes assistance that gives the student extra help that is not received by other students.
-It is unethical for an interpreter to provide such assistance and it is also strictly forbidden.
-After the test Leave the test booklet at the school with the test coordinator.
+I is unethical for an interpreter to provide such assistance and it is also strictly forbidden.
+After Leave the test booklet at the school with the test Don't discuss test or response the test coordinator. with others.
 Do participate in the evaluation process (and/or discussion of how well the accessibility supports worked).
-Don't discuss test or responses with others. d)
+Name (pri intec l) Name (sig inati